 The Federal Reserve Board's rule for strengthening supervision and regulation of foreign banking organizations (FBO Rule) implemented Dodd Frank's enhanced prudential standards for the U.S. operations of non-U.S. banks, such as BMO.
 The rule established new requirements relating to an intermediate holding company structure, risk based capital and leverage requirements, capital stress testing requirements, U.S. risk management and risk governance, liquidity risk management and liquidity stress testing frameworks.
-We have certified our compliance with this rule.
-In May 2018, the U.S. Congress passed the Economic Growth, Regulatory Relief, and Consumer Protection Act (EGRRCP), which made reforms to Dodd-Frank, including raising the threshold for heightened prudential standards from US\$250 billion to US\$250 billion in total consolidated assets.
+The Bank has certified its compliance with this rule.
+In May 2018, the U.S. Congress passed the Economic Growth, Regulatory Relief, and Consumer Protection Act (EGRRCP), which made reforms to Dodd-Frank, including raising the threshold for heightened prudential standards from US\$50 billion to US\$250 billion in total consolidated assets.
 The Federal Reserve in October 2019 issued final rules that modify capital and liquidity requirements, single counterparty credit limits, and enhanced prudential standards for bank holding companies and foreign banking organizations.
-EGRRCP rulemaking will continue for at least the next year and may impact our U.S. operations.
+EGRRCP rulemaking will continue for at least the next year and may impact the Bank's U.S. operations.